pretix/pretix-docs/docs/tutorial/products.md

 That means our next step is to create a category for those extras.

 For that, we will navigate to our personal dashboard by clicking :btn:pretix.eu: in the top left corner of the website.
-We will then select our event in the list of "Your upcoming events", open :btn-icon:fontawesome-solid-ticket: Products: in the sidebar and click the :btn:Categories: subentry.
+We will then select our event in the list of "Your upcoming events", open :btn-icon:fa3-ticket: Products: in the sidebar and click the :btn:Categories: subentry.
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets".

 We will click the :btn-icon:fontawesome-solid-plus: Create a new category: button and give the category a name such as "Extras".